nginxinc/nginx-wiki/source/modules/set_misc.rst

 and year, the actual date you get here will vary every day ;)

-Behind the scene, this directive utilizes the ``ngx_time`` API in the Nginx core, so usually no syscall is involved due to the time caching mechanism in the Nginx core.
+Behind the scene, this directive utilizes the ``ngx_time`` API in the NGINX core, so usually no syscall is involved due to the time caching mechanism in the NGINX core.

 set_formatted_gmt_time